-- All components delivered to site comply with the Bill of Materials. - Components are not damaged and are properly pre-marked for erection. - The substructure is set out accurately and level within the tolerance specified by Horizon Offsite before the wall panels are positioned. - The steel frame should not be erected unless any inaccuracies in the floor slab have been corrected. - The ground floor layout is properly marked out. - DPC and DPM are correctly installed in accordance with BS 8102:2009. - DPC course is laid under all ground floor panels, as a good practice measure between steel and concrete, internal and external walls - Panels are in line and plumb and in accordance with the Horizon Offsite panel layout. - Rooms are checked for squareness. - All ground floor steel frame panels are correctly fixed into position (penetrating the DPC but not penetrating the DPM) in accordance with the erection drawings. - All insulated wall panels are free from damage after erection. - All horizontal and vertical joints are correctly detailed. - All bottom tracks are free of construction debris. - Wall ties are correctly spaced and positioned. - Joints in floor decking occur on the centre line of the joists and all T&G joints run perpendicular to the floor trusses/C-joists.
-Decking sheet joints must be staggered. - If floor decking is exposed to weather for prolonged periods, then it will need to be protected with a weatherproof cover. - Floor decking is screwed at the correct centres. - Grommets are installed where necessary in service holes as per Horizon Offsite drawings. - All bracing is properly tensioned. - Check for requirement of web stiffeners when floor joists/truss are continuous over internal load bearing support walls against Engineers drawings. - Cavity barriers and fire stops are installed as specified and in accordance with the Building Regulations 1997 to 2017. - Roof trusses are installed plumb and as per layout. - Roof bracing installed where required. - Where galvanised steel section is cut or where any damage occurs to the steel frame a coat of zinc rich paint or galvanised spray is applied to exposed surfaces.
+- All components delivered to site comply with the Bill of Materials. - Components are not damaged and are properly pre-marked for erection. - The substructure is set out accurately and level within the tolerance specified by Metal Frame Construction before the wall panels are positioned.

-- All fasteners supplied are approved by Horizon Offsite. - No modification i.e. cutting of the steelwork is allowed without prior written permission from the Horizon Offsite Chartered Structural Engineer. - Always maintain the recommended minimum 50mm between the two leaves of the party wall.
+- The steel frame should not be erected unless any inaccuracies in the floor slab have been corrected. - The ground floor layout is properly marked out. - DPC and DPM are correctly installed in accordance with BS 8102:2009. - DPC course is laid under all ground floor panels, as a good practice measure between steel and concrete, for both internal and external walls. - Panels are in line and plumb and in accordance with the Metal Frame Construction panel layout. - Rooms are checked for squareness. - All ground floor steel frame panels are correctly anchored into position (penetrating the DPC but not penetrating the DPM) in accordance with the erection drawings. - All insulated wall panels are free from damage after erection. - All horizontal and vertical joints are correctly detailed. - All bottom tracks are free of construction debris. - Wall ties are correctly spaced and positioned. - Joints in floor decking occur on the centre line of the joists and all T&G joints run perpendicular to the floor trusses/C-joists.
+Decking sheet joints must be staggered. - If floor decking is exposed to weather for prolonged periods, then it will need to be protected with a weatherproof cover. - Floor decking is screwed at the correct centres - Grommets are installed where necessary inservice holes as per Metal Frame Construction drawings. - All bracing is properly tensioned. - Check for requirement of web stiffeners when floor truss/joists are continuous over internal load bearing support walls against Engineers drawings. - Cavity barriers and fire stops are installed as specified and in accordance with the Building Regulations 1997 to 2019. - Roof trusses are installed plumb and as per layout. - Roof bracing installed where required. - Where galvanised steel section is cut or where any damage occurs to the steel frame a coat of zinc rich paint or galvanised spray is applied to exposed surfaces. - All fasteners supplied or approved by Metal Frame Construction Ltd. - No modification i.e. cutting of the steelwork is allowed without prior written permission from the Metal Frame Construction Chartered Structural Engineer. - Always maintain a minimum 40mm between the two leaves of the party wall.